sf-wdi-29/js-callbacks/readme.md

 *Before this workshop, developers should already be able to:*

 - Write and call functions in JavaScript
-- Explain what a first-order function is
+- Explain what a first-class or higher-order function is
 - Use a `for` loop

 ## A Callback